 Moving Moon Phases

-Another way to make the moon phases stick is by having the students act out the phases.
+Another way to make the phases of the moon activity is to have students act out the moon phases.
 To do this, you’ll need:

 - A pencil